ammar-homaida-statistics/easystatisticsacademy/foundations/what-is-data/index.md

 &nbsp;   <p>

 &nbsp;     Statistics is built on data, yet data are often treated as objective facts.

-&nbsp;   </p>

-&nbsp;   <p>

-&nbsp;     When data are assumed to perfectly reflect reality,

-&nbsp;     their limitations are ignored.
+When data are assumed to perfectly reflect reality, their limitations are ignored.
+Understanding what data are helps prevent overconfidence and misinterpretation in statistical analysis.

-&nbsp;   </p>

-&nbsp;   <p>

-&nbsp;     Understanding what data are helps prevent overconfidence

-&nbsp;     and misinterpretation in statistical analysis.

 &nbsp;   </p>